Skip to main content

 Quick Start Guide

-Forget about integrals and peak picking !
+Forget about integrals and peak picking!

-In order to keep some similarity with other softwares we have kept the integral and peak picking tools.
-But … they should never be used !
-You should directly switch to the workspace ‘NMR spectra assignment’
+For familiarity with other software, we kept the integral and peak picking tools — but they should never be used.
+Instead, switch directly to the NMR spectra assignment workspace.

 Spectra assignment